lo-language/velo/README.md

 # Exa

-Exa is a secure, concurrent programming language designed for building robust, scalable, networked applications in the real world, where security is critical and failures happen.
+Exa is a concurrent, message-oriented programming language designed for building robust, scalable, networked applications in the real world, where security is critical and failures happen.

 To learn about the language, see the [docs](docs).

-This is an implementation of Exa as a transpiler to JavaScript.
+This is an implementation of Exa as a compiler targeting JavaScript.
 The exa "binary" is a load-and-go compiler that can also be used to generate Node.js executables.
 Modules are parsed and compiled when loaded.

 #### Installation